yelouafi/signal/README.md

 signal
 ======

-signal.js is an attempt to implement an FRP (Functional reactive programming) in javascript.
+signal.js is *an attempt to* implement an FRP (Functional reactive programming) library in javascript.

 Documentation
 =============